pvdz/zeparser3/tests/testcases/export_declaration/edge_case_regarding_x0060yieldx0060.md

 `````
 throws: Parser error!
-  Cannot use `yield` outside of generator functions when in strict mode
+  Cannot use `yield` outside of generator functions when in strict mode (at EOF)

 export default yield
                ^------- error